 Location: Havant, Hampshire

-My fifteenth stadium of 2013 was on Saturday 6th July 2013 at Westleigh Park in Havant, Hampshire.
+My fifteenth new ground of 2013 was on Saturday 6th July at Westleigh Park in Havant, Hampshire.
 The match was Havant & Waterlooville vs. Wycombe Wanderers in a friendly game.

 Westleigh Park is situated in a small park in the north of Havant.
 The venue is 1 mile north of Havant railway station and was opened in 1982 as the new home for Havant Town.
 In 1998 the side merged with Waterlooville to form Havant & Waterlooville and Westleigh Park was chosen as the stadium for the new team.